Follow TV Tropes

 • Arc Number: Or rather numbers, as "9 27" appear throughout Morrison's run.
 It turns out that it's the date Buddy's family are murdered.
 The numbers that have mysteriously manifested were the time-traveling Buddy's futile attempts to warn them.

 • Artistic License – Biology: The Red connects all animal life and is what gives Buddy his powers.
 "The Red" obviously refers to the color of vertebrate animals' blood like "The Green" refers to chlorophyll.
-However, Buddy can tap into the abilities of invertebrates, which do not have blood.
+However, Buddy can tap into the abilities of invertebrates, which do not have blood but the differently colored hemolymph.

 • Audience?
-What Audience?: Played straight in Grant Morrison's run, which featured Buddy gradually becoming aware that he is a comic character.
-He once wandered through Comic Limbo where different discarded characters made references to him being a character, only for him to be confused or outright dismiss them.
+What Audience?: In Grant Morrison's run, Buddy gradually becomes aware that he is a comic character.
+Near the end, he wanders through Comic Limbo where different discarded characters made references to him being a character, only for him to be confused or outright dismiss them.

 • Author Avatar: